Can’t email yourself from a contact form plugin?

 Hope that helps someone, any questions, leave me a comment.

-I’ve probably not done my best to describe this problem but, you know, language.
+I’ve probably not done my best to describe this problem but, you know, English is a stupid language.